ejeschke/ginga/doc/dev_manual/modes.rst

           may be removed from the callback in a future version.
           Instead, use the values found in the ``event`` object.

-Scroll, pinch and pan events have a slightly different method signature:
+Scroll, pinch, and pan events have a slightly different method signature:

 .. code-block:: python